 Mosquitoes Love a Messy Space

 What makes mosquitoes one of the most treacherous and hardest to get rid of insects is the fact that they only need a teaspoon of water to breed.
 While the simple solution may seem like you just need to avoid having standing bodies of water around your landscape, the fact of the matter is, it’s not just bodies of water that mosquitoes breed in.
 More often than not, it is just common trash.
 Everything from bags to discarded cups makes the perfect home for mosquitos to live and breed in.

-“The Bay Area is rather a mess,” said Richard Duhrkopf, a nationally recognized mosquito expert and associate professor of biology in Baylor’s College of Arts and Sciences.
-“There is a lot of different kinds of mosquitoes that are active there… Not the least of which, there is a lot of habitat for them to breed in.
-There’s a lot of trash, a lot of abandoned tires, all kinds of things like that.”
+Richard Duhrkops, a nationally recognized mosquito expert and associate professor at Baylor College in Houston, Texas reported, “the bay area is rather a mess.
+There are a lot of different kinds of mosquitoes that are active there….thanks to the fact that there is a lot of habitat for them to breed in.
+There’s a lot of trash, a lot of abandoned tires, and all kinds of things like that.”

 Here are some tips that our experts use to ensure that your landscape isn’t attracting mosquitoes: